decker-edu/decker/resource/tutorial/1-overview-deck.md

 How to use `decker` on the command line.

-## Example deck

-An extensive overview of the functions for designing slide decks offered by `decker`.

 ## Header deck

 An overview of the possible configuration options that can be included in the header of the `*-deck.md` markdown files.

+## Example deck

+An extensive overview of the possibilities of designing slide decks offered by `decker`.

 #

 ## Quiz deck

-how to create simple quizzes with different question types for a self-learning scenario.
+How to create simple quizzes with different question types for a self-learning scenario.

 ## Survey deck